How to Live with Intention and Build a Lasting Legacy

 4. Rest & Joy

-Do I make space for joy, refreshment, and celebration?
+Do I make space for rest and renewal, or am I constantly moving without margin?

 5. Physical & Mental Health